Renting property in the United Kingdom

 Finding rental accommodation in the United Kingdom

 Finding a property to rent in the UK isn’t too difficult, especially for those who are flexible in terms of the exact area they want to live.
-Online property portals are a great starting point as they allow expats to do research into the cost and availability of properties in various areas, even before they arrive in the UK.
+Online property portals are a great starting point as they allow expats to do research on the cost and availability of properties in various areas, even before they arrive in the UK.

 The easiest option when it comes to finding property in the UK is enlisting the services of an estate agent.
 Estate agents have an intimate knowledge of the property market in a given city or region and can advise new arrivals on neighbourhoods that are most suitable for them.